top of page

 Presented by the Downtown Community Council

 What will Seattle look like in 10, 20, 30 years?
 Grab your family, friends and phones and join the Downtown Community Council for a walk into the future using the magic of Augmented Reality (AR)!
-See future and prospective construction projects.
-Provide feedback.
-Make suggestions.
-Discover AR art by local artists and creatives along the way.
+See the LID I-5 project, Westlake Park improvements, and more come life right before your eyes.
+Discover AR art by downtown artists and creatives along the way.
 No AR experience or special equipment needed.
 Volunteer guides will be there to help you every step of the way.

 Partners and Collaborators